kusterlab/enrichment-server/README.md

 ## Usage

+(If you want to host an instance of the Enrichment Server yourself, please read the section **Hosting** below.)
 The Enrichment Server is currently running at this address: https://enrichment.kusterlab.org/main_enrichment-server/.
 The currently implemented services are described below.
 You can use each one of them by sending a POST request and attaching your input data in JSON format, as well as a session ID and a dataset name